 Optibeam 11-5 Yagi 20/17/15/12m @ 19m + Optibeam 1-4030 30/40m dipole @ 23m + 1/4 wave 160m Band inverted L

 (an 80m band dipole at 45' is supported from a nearby Sycamore tree)

 For SOTA operation on HF I use either a Yaesu FT-817 or an FT-857 with a home brew link dipole on 17m/20m/30m/40m.
 I also operate on 2m FM using either a Yaesu FT-270 at 5 watts or an FT-1500M running 10 - 45 watts with a home made vertical dipole 4m AGL.

-I have operated ham radio from seventeen countries between 1982 and 2015.
+I have operated ham radio from nineteen countries between 1982 and 2015.
 All my logs are on Logbook of The World and in Clublog.
 Recent contacts I have made are in the Clublog i-window above.
 You can check if you are in my G4OBK logbook by entering your callsign into the i-window.

 The above shows the VHF Antennae in use in 2015 at G4OBK on a 12m Tennamast